-For the second time in a week, the county’s first female majority on the Board of Supervisors used a series of passionate speeches to call out the San Francisco-based Bohemian Club’s historic exclusion of women and indicated they were loath to continue a contract in future years with an institution they find discriminatory and outdated.
+For the second time in a week, the county’s first female majority on the Board of Supervisors used a series of passionate speeches to call out the San Francisco-based Bohemian Club’s historic exclusion of women and indicated they were loathe to continue a contract in future years with an institution they find discriminatory and outdated.

 The comments seemed to resonate among some spectators in the board chambers who murmured and applauded as supervisors spoke.